 Estavan grinned.
 ‘No, that is good.
 I am ready now.
-Just a liittle bit of explanation.
+Just a little bit of explanation.
 I am intending to use the science of numerology to penetrate this mystery.’

 He glanced at both John and Ximene through lowered eyes.
 ‘Science?
-Possibly!’
+Hmmm, possibly!’

 Estevan reached inside his satchel and pulled out a small book.

-Estevan raised his head.
-‘Do you recognise yourself John?’
+Estevan stopped reading and raised his head.
+‘Do you recognise yourself, John?’

 John shook his head, Ximene giggled and nodded.